apache/tvm/docs/dev/relay_pass_infra.rst

       Module operator()(const Module& mod, const PassContext& pass_ctx) const final;
     };

-Only a few passes currently in Relay is put in this group.
+Only a few passes currently in Relay are put in this group.
 For example, ``FoldScaleAxis`` requires to dispatch ``ForwardFoldScaleAxis`` and ``BackwardFoldScaleAxis`` internally.
 In addition, ``BackwardFoldScaleAxis`` is recommended to be fulfilled first.
-This pass, hence, is an ideal candidate for ``SequentailPass``.
+This pass, hence, is an ideal candidate for ``SequentialPass``.

 The following code shows how individual passes in a sequential pass is invoked.
-Essentially, we sequentially execute each pass in a sequential pass using the order that they were appended to the pass list without the consideration of their orders.
-The pass phase ordering problem might be considered in the future.
+Essentially, we sequentially execute each pass in a sequential pass using the order that they were appended to the pass list.

 .. code:: c++